-For a mobile home installation the stove must be connected to an outside source of combustion air.
 A 2" inside diameter metallic pipe, either flexible or rigid, may be attached to the inlet at the stove's rear (refer to figure 3).
-A rodent guard (minimum 1⁄2" wire mesh)/wind hood must be used at the terminus (refer to figure 4).
+A rodent guard (minimum 1⁄4" wire mesh)/wind hood must be used at the terminus (refer to figure 4).
 All connections must be secured and airtight by either using the appropriately sized hose clamp and/or UL-181-AP foil tape.

-For mobile home installations only: 2" inside diameter pipe may be used for the first 5 feet of combustion air supply run.
-From 5 to 10 feet use 2 3⁄4" inside diameter pipe.
+When using combustion air supply: 2" inside diameter pipe may be used for the first 5 feet of combustion air supply run.
+From 5 to 10 feet use 2 3/4" inside diameter pipe.
 No combustion air supply may exceed 10 feet.